mtottenh/tottenham.io/src/content/posts/2018-05-12-xv6-env-setup.md

 $ cd /Volumes/crosstools/config
 $ ct-ng list-samples
 ~~~
-If `x86_64-unknown-linux-musl` is among the samples listed then you are in luck! you can go ahead and pick it:
+If `x86_64-unknown-linux-musl` is among the samples listed, then you are in luck!
+You can go ahead and pick it:
 ~~~bash
 $ ct-ng x86_64-unknown-linux-musl
 $ ct-ng show-tuple